stutpip123/antistasi-ifa3/Tools/NavGridPP/Please Read Me.md

 * Only large lines and distances: `[6,false,true,0,0] spawn A3A_fnc_NG_draw_main;`

 # 🔎 Further Reading
-See [Steet Artist Editor](https://github.com/official-antistasi-community/A3-Antistasi/wiki/Street-Artist-Editor) for GIFs and hotkeys.<br/>
+See [Steet Artist Editor](https://github.com/official-antistasi-community/A3-Antistasi/wiki/Street-Artist-Editor) for A3-Antistasi navGrid Guidelines (and GIFs!).<br/>
 You can find further satisfying and accurate documentation on all sorts of things by looking into the headers of files in `./functions/NavGridPP/`.

 <br/>